Last Updated on 5th April 2022 by Sophie Nadeau

 Notre Dame is not only one of the most iconic sites the city has to offer but also at the very heart of Paris itself.
 Its world-famous flying buttresses and French Gothic architecture may be what make the building so famous, but it’s definitely worth taking a peek inside the Cathedral too.

 Paris Point Zero is the city’s true centre.
 Its location in the middle of the Parvis Notre Dame means that many tourists pass by, oblivious as to what lies under their feet.
-However, this is the point of Paris from which all other signs in France are measured.
+However, this is the point of Paris from which all other points and distances in France are measured.
 People often leave their change here, hoping it may bring them good luck…

 Originally built to house some of France’s most treasured Saint relics, today Sainte Chapelle remains one of the finest preserved examples of stained glass medieval windows and architecture that France, and indeed Europe, has to offer.